|8:00 A.M.||Trail of Hope||Trail of Hope|

 Youth of Zion

 All ages will enjoy meeting the young people of Old Nauvoo.
 Mary and Caroline Rollins, George Q. Cannon, and Robert Dennison share their stories of bravery, testimony, and good old-fashioned fun.
-Performances across from the Print Shop [on Main Street] Mon-Sat, 10am and 12:30pm (with the exception of Wed when there is no 10:00am performance).
+Performances by the Young Performing Missionaries across from the Print Shop [on Main Street] Tue-Sat, 10:30am and 1:30pm.

 July 10 and ending July 28